sonrabakarim/barlkk/_posts/2017-04-10-monitor-pwa-website-performance.md

 ### Measuring Progressive Web Apps

-In addition to providing basic website performance testing leveraging the power of <a target="_blank" href="https://www.webpagetest.org/">WebPageTest.org</a>, SpeedTracker also <a target="_speedtracker" href="https://github.com/speedtracker/speedtracker-api/pull/27">provides support</a> for...wait for it...**Google's Lighthouse**!
+In addition to providing basic website performance testing leveraging the power of <a target="_blank" href="https://www.webpagetest.org/">WebPageTest.org</a>, SpeedTracker <a target="_speedtracker" href="https://github.com/speedtracker/speedtracker-api/pull/27">also provides</a> PageSpeed and Lighthouse metrics.

 Now you can _really_ find out if your <abbr title="Progressive Web App">PWA</abbr> cuts the mustard.
 And you won't need a Chrome extension or separate website checker to monitor your web performance.